-Some categories of risk are not managed by holding capital, principally liquidity risk, which is measured through the liquidity coverage ratio (see section C.4).
+Some categories of risk are not managed by holding capital.
+Principal amongst these risks is liquidity risk, which is measured through the liquidity coverage ratio. (see section C.4).

 The Company also assesses risks on the basis of their potential impact on the value of the Company's franchise, which is supported by the Company's reputation, brand and good customer relationships.
 Operational risks, in particular, have the potential to significantly impact the franchise value (see section C.5) compared to other risk types which are relatively more significant measured on the basis of Solvency II SCR.